 Photo evidence required.
-(Tick (✓) all boxes to meet the requirements before proceeding) ore you begin: do you have Timestamp Camera, or an equivalent app, to record a time-lapse video with an creen time stamp and geo-tag?
+(Tick (✓) all boxes to meet the requirements before proceeding) Before you begin: do you have Timestamp Camera, or an equivalent app, to record a time-lapse video with an onscreen time stamp and geo-tag?
 Flo or space before installation - show installation area of minimum 9 m 2 Any wiring hazards present Power off, locked out, and tagged for duration of install; if a new build, show intended location of distribution board and simulate lock out even if not energised (for example: padlock box correctly even where no distribution board exists) Record at least five (5) minutes of time-lapse video of installation of insulation within installation area.
-Make sure to include yourself in the video, including a clear shot of your face before putting on any facial PPE Photos of insulated floor space at job completion.
-Photos must include all of the following four elements, and be of complete installation area (minimum 9 m 2) as before photos: Full coverage of underfloor area, including around services (pipes, wires, etc.) Insulation depth matches job specifications (include photo of job specifications where insulation level is required) No gaps in insulation coverage, except for hazards All waste removed: show complete installation area If present, batts kept required distance from heat emitting devices Any use extra support (e.g., cross-strapping) present, if required per manufacturer's instructions, and identify fixing d lf p resent, satisfactory clearance around electrical appliances
+Make sure to include yourself in the footage.
+Photos of insulated floor space at job completion.
+Photos must include all of the following four elements, and be of complete installation area (minimum $9\ m^2$) as before photos: Full coverage of underfloor area, including around services (pipes, wires, etc.) 0 Insulation depth matches job specifications (include photo of job specifications where insulation level is required) No gaps in insulation coverage, except for hazards All waste removed: show complete installation area lf p resent, batts kept required distance from heat emitting devices Any use v extra support (e.g., cross-strapping) present, if required per manufacturer's instructions, and identify fixing d If present, satisfactory clearance around electrical appliances

 Other evidence required.

-(Tick (\checkmark) all boxes to meet the requirements before proceeding) Supporting documentation (e.g., invoice, job order, delivery notice or photo of material packaging etc.) which proves that the materials used satisfy the requirements of AS/NZS 4859:2018.1.
-It must at minimum include manufacturer and R Value plus total area to be insulated A S A SWMS associated with this job must be submitted with your application.
-The SWMS must address the following: Inclusion of the electrical risk assessment conducted How you deal with all hazards present when working on or near energised electrical installations or services The procedure used to (1) turn off the power and (2) turn on the power How batts were cut to size If likely to involve disturbing asbestos, state your control measures Which pieces of personal protective equipment (PPE), signage, and barricades were used Work in areas with artificial extremes of temperature, or identify the signs of heat stress on days of high temperatures Description of what you are checking for when checking clearances and crawlspaces prior to commencing work Ensure non-conductivity of fixing devices and all fixing devices described as non-conductive Ensure non-conductivity of tools and all tools described as non-conductive
+(Tick (✓) all boxes to meet the requirements before proceeding)

+' • , Supporting documentation (e.g., invoice, job order, delivery notice or photo of material packaging etc.) which proves that the materials used satisfy the requirements of AS/NZS 4859.1.
+It must at minimum include manufacturer and R Value plus total area to be insulated.
+A SWMS associated with this job must be submitted with your application.
+The SWMS must address the following: Inclusion of the electrical risk assessment conducted How you deal with all hazards present when working on or near energised electrical installations or services The procedure used to: (1) turn off the power; and, (2) turn on the power How batts were cut to size If likely to involve disturbing asbestos, state your control measures Which pieces of personal protective equipment (PPE), signage, and barricades were used Work in areas with artificial extremes of temperature, or identify the signs of heat stress on days of high temperatures Description of what you are checking for when checking clearances and crawlspaces prior to commencing work Ensure non-conductivity of fixing devices and all fixing devices described as non-conductive Ensure non-conductivity of tools and all tools described as non-conductive